raninirmal/Work-Study--Its-Objectives-Benefits/README.md

 set of motions when laying the bricks

-•	One set of motions when he showed Frank how to lay bricks,
+•	One set of motions when he showed Frank how to lay bricks

-•	Another set of motions when he is working alone,
+•	Another set of motions when he is working alone

 •	Third set of motions when he is in a hurry